pureskillgg/glhf/README.md

 Parsers and serializers should be agnostic to details of user input and response content.
 They are not expected to throw runtime errors.
-If a parsers or serializer throws, it indicates an bug in it's implementation, or a bad configuration (e.g., trying to parse payloads for the wrong event type).
+If a parsers or serializer throws, it indicates an bug in its implementation, or a bad configuration (e.g., trying to parse payloads for the wrong event type).

 ### Handler Factories